truehybridx/BEFeedParser/README.md

 	-(void)commentFailedToPost;
 	-(void)commentPostedSuccessfully;

-3. Create and allocate a BEFeedParser object BEFeedParser *parser = [[BEFeedParser alloc] init];
+3. Create and allocate a BEFeedParser object.
+	BEFeedParser *parser = [[BEFeedParser alloc] init];

-4. Set the delegate
+4. Set the delegate.
 	parser.delegate = self;

 5. Call one of the following with a URL to the JSON API (http://wordpress.com/?json=1)